The Cozy, Buttery Dump Cake Your Family Will Devour on Busy Nights

 Directions

-• Preheat oven to 180°C and grease a baking dish.
-Spread fruit filling evenly.
+• Preheat oven to 180°C and lightly grease a medium baking dish.

-• Sprinkle dry cake mix evenly over the fruit.
-Do not mix.
+• Sprinkle the dry cake mix evenly over the fruit.
+Do not stir.

 Latest Posts